huynhsamha/react-configure/README.md

 1. In `lib/index.js`, import by: `import './bootstrap';`
 2. In `index.js` at root, `import './lib';` (if you don't have).
 3. In the component, you can use bootstrap 3, 4 as document available
-4. Can view `demo-js-bs-rs` for demo about Bootstrap
+4. View demo with component `DemoBootstrap`.